vulpemventures/nigiri/README.md

 # 🍣 Nigiri Bitcoin

-Nigiri provides a fully dockerized ready-to-use bitcoin environment thats supports different networks and chains.
+Nigiri provides a selection of `docker-compose` batteries included to have ready-to-use bitcoin environment thats supports different networks and sidechains.

 ## Utensils